How two words can mean so much and might bring up so many conflicting feelings….

 When family or friends would visit, they would shake their heads and offer help, which I had to learn to accept.
 It took me years!

 Fast forward; it is August 2021 and we are still in the middle of a pandemic.
 The children have moved out, the husband works from home and I have been working at our local clinic.
 I have picked up tasks where co-workers couldn’t do them, and have been asked to step up by upper management in the clinic.
 “YES, of course”, my answer was, I wanted to make a difference.
 Those extra tasks have now been re-divided and I am starting to feel worn out.

 I realize there is an end to my rope, I need to remind myself to take breaks, go for walks, even when the air is bad, swim in the local pool, kayak on the rivers in the weekend, and finally asked for professional help.
-This I realized, after I cried alone in my office during a meeting where we did a self-care exercise online.
+I realized that I needed to reach out and ask for help when I cried alone in my office during a meeting where we did a self-care exercise online.
 I have ignored my tiredness, stress, frustration and hopelessness for far too long.

 I am learning.

 When you recognize yourself in the story above, and are ready for a listening ear, an open conversation, and have a knowing that something has to change, please reach out.
 Reach out to someone you trust, or give me a call, I just might be the coach for you ❤